canonical/charm-prometheus-juju-exporter/README.md

 # prometheus-juju-exporter

+> [!CAUTION]
+> This charm is deprecated.
+Please use the new [script-exporter](https://charmhub.io/script-exporter) charm instead.
+For more information, see the [Migration Guide](https://charmhub.io/prometheus-juju-exporter/docs/h-migration).
-> [!NOTE]
+>
-> This charm is under maintenance mode.
-Only critical bug will be handled.

 This charm collects statistics about machines deployed by juju controller and exports them as a Prometheus metrics.